mganahl/Tensor/README.md

 # Tensor
 This is a templated tensor class for tensor network calculations.
 Tensor supports operation such as:
-* arithmetic
+* arithmetic of tensors and numbers
-* tensor contractions using either of: TBLIS, TCL or _GEMM
+* tensor contractions using either of: TBLIS, TCL or _GEMM (can be selected via environment variable)
-* decomposition such as: qr, svd, eig, eigh
+* matrix decomposition such as: qr, svd, eig, eigh

 Dependencies:
 * TBLIS (https://github.com/devinamatthews/tblis)